Description & Job Requirements

 Consistent attention to detail

-Meeting deadlines consistently
+Meeting deadlines consistently and independently

 Recording case time and expenses contemporaneously and meeting minimum billing requirements